 “It’s a psychological thing,” says Pamela Capalad, a certified financial planner and owner of Brunch & Budget.
 “When you open your bank account app and your checking and savings numbers are in there, you kind of add those numbers together and you’re like, ‘Oh, that’s how much money I have to spend.’
 But if they are totally separate, you kind of forget.”

 Set up direct deposit

 The most convenient way to get paid is by using direct deposit, whereby your employer deposits your paycheck electronically into your bank account.
 You can access the money more quickly than you would by receiving and depositing a paper check.

 Direct deposit was used by 96 percent of respondents in a 2021 “Getting paid in America” survey conducted by the American Payroll Association.

 Various banks allow you to avoid maintenance fees by setting up direct deposit, and some banks — and bank challengers like Chime — even provide access to your paycheck up to two days early with direct deposit.

 It’s easy to buy things we know we shouldn’t — and no, we aren’t arguing that buying lattes is why more of us aren’t millionaires.

-“If you want to get coffee, (then) get coffee,” Beasley says.
-“But all of us can look back at our bank statement and say, ‘Oh man, I can’t believe I spent that much on that.’
-Or, ‘Oh man, I wish I hadn’t bought it.’”
+“If you want to get coffee, (then) get coffee,” says Mariel Beasley, co-director of Common Cents Lab, a financial research lab at Duke University.
+“But all of us can look back at our bank statement and say, ‘Oh man, I can’t believe I spent that much on that,’ or, ‘Oh man, I wish I hadn’t bought it.’”

 “You create a way to reward yourself for doing an unpleasant but important activity,” Beasley says.

-Bottom line: There’s no silver bullet to jumping on the savings bandwagon.
-Some of these techniques may work for you, others may not.
+There’s no silver bullet to jumping on the savings bandwagon.
+Techniques that work for one person might not work for another.
 Stay on the lookout for something or someone that motivates you to keep saving small amounts of money regularly.